 July 30th, 2008 · No Comments

-Information from the Mexican Health Ministry stated that new patients at drug treatment centers quadrupled since 2000.
+According to a recent report in USA Today and information from the Mexican Health Ministry, new patients at drug treatment centers quadrupled since 2000.

 Tags: Street Drugs